benlau/asyncfuture/README.md

 Observable&lt;T&gt;
 ------------

 Observable&lt;T&gt; is a chainable utility class for observing a QFuture object.
 It is created by the observe() function.
 It can register multiple callbacks to be triggered in different situations.
-And that will create a new Observable<T> / QFuture object to represent the result of the callback function.
+And that will create a new Observable&lt;T&gt; / QFuture object to represent the result of the callback function.
 It may even call QtConcurrent::run() within the callback function to run the funciton in another thread.
 Therefore, it could create a more complex/flexible workflow.

 ```
 QFuture<int> future